barikosan/RAG/README.md

 # RAG
-RAG Project using Spark NLP Models
+RAG Implementation using Spark NLP Models

+This project aims to answer questions from "Mental health" wikipedia page using Retrieval Augmented Generation (RAG).